aike/PresetFav/README.md

 - Sort presets by number, category, name and favorite
 - Rate each preset from 0 to 5 stars with X account login
 - Export your favorite data
-- Now supports 2 synths: Roland MC-101, Novation MiniNova
+- Now supports 5 synths: Roland MC-101, JD-Xi, SH-32, JD-800 and Novation MiniNova

 ## Webpage
 https://aike.github.io/PresetFav/